 There are very good tools for social media design on the iPad Pro.
 They are not the most flexible, super-professional tools out there, but allow you to quickly do your job.
 Honestly, in social media, where the audience attention span is less than 15 seconds, spending 5-10 hours building a mind-blowing design for a campaign -using more professional apps like Sketch- only makes sense for Fortune-500 companies.

 Canva started as one of the best-kept secrets of community managers.
-Initially only available as a web tool, was ported to iOS with a very easy to use, simple interface.
+Initially only available as a web

 The idea is simple, it contains dozens of pre-made designs for every layout and social network you may need.
 You can easily customize everything, including images, text, and typography.